-As we enter the final months of 2019, it’s time to begin planning and budgeting for new police department and public safety initiatives for 2020.
-Here’s a look at 8 of the most compelling technology trends we see on the horizon, that will shape public policy and law enforcement organizations in the coming year.
+As we plan and evaluate police department and public safety initiatives this year, here’s a look at 8 of the most compelling technology trends we see on the horizon, that will shape public policy and law enforcement organizations in 2020 and beyond.

 We predict that the biggest trend we’re going to see in 2020 is a renewed focus on community oriented policing.
 Of course, this is not a not a new concept, but it’s being pushed to the forefront of many police departments’ agendas in order to counter widespread public distrust resulting from a number of high-profile fatalities.